 Newcastle Beach and the adjoining Ocean Baths are the most popular because they are easily accessible from Newcastle and have facilities such as volleyball courts, cafes and restaurants, shaded table areas and change room facilities.
-Enjoy a morning relaxing and swimming in the ocean baths before taking a walk in the afternoon.
-From Newcastle Ocean Baths you walking to Kind Edward Park.
-Kind Edward Park has a spectacular view of the north and south beaches and headlands and is where you can access another small ocean bath called the bogey hole.
+Enjoy a morning relaxing and swimming in the ocean baths before taking a walk to King Edward Park.
+King Edward Park has a spectacular view of the north and south beaches and headlands and is where you can access another small ocean bath called the bogey hole.
 The bogey hole is the most popular ocean bath amongst locals, as no one knows about it, it’s smaller and waves break right into it.

 Merewether Ocean Baths

 The Merewether ocean baths are in a picture perfect location, with great pathways to follow if you want to go for a walk in between swims.
 The ocean baths are close to cafes, restaurants and parking.
 You could spend a full day at the Ocean Baths taking walks along the beach, swimming in the baths and soaking up the sun.